A novel nonlocal potential solver based on nonuniform FFT for efficient simulation of the Davey-Stewartson equations: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge support from the ANR-FWF Project Lodiquas (ANR-11-IS01-0003) and the Austrian Science Foundation (FWF) under grant No F41 (project VICOM), grant No I830 (project LODIQUAS), the European Research Council (ERC) under starting grant 258603 NAC, and the Austrian Ministry of Science and Research via its grant for the WPI.
+The authors acknowledge support from the ANR-FWF Project LODIQUAS (ANR-11-IS01-0003 and FWF grant No I830) and the Austrian Science Foundation (FWF) under grant No F41 (project VICOM), the European Research Council (ERC) under starting grant 258603 NAC, and the Austrian Ministry of Science and Research via its grant for the WPI.
+Y. Zhang acknowledges support from ANR project Moonrise ANR-14-CE23-0007-01 and the Natural Science Foundation of China grants 11261065, 91430103 and 11471050.
+The computational results presented have been achieved using the Vienna Scientific Cluster (VSC).